Parson's Pleasure: History and folklore

 In the one patch where sunwarm fell.

 In response to this, Morley's friend C. E. Montague wrote that 'considered physically as a bathing place and not as a temple Parson's Pleasure was mediocre.
 Slugs in the dressing hutches, no life in the water, no sun to stand in when drying, the chill of a morgue over the whole place on all but the most fervent dog days.
 And yet a grave part of death's menace is that under the mould we may forget Parson's Pleasure.'

 Parson's Pleasure is now only a scene for tales from the folklore of the university.
 One anecdote has it that a number of dons were sunbathing naked at Parson's Pleasure when a female student floated by in a punt.
 All but one of the startled dons covered their genitals; Maurice Bowra placed a flannel over his head instead.
 When asked why he had done so, he replied, "I don’t know about you, gentlemen, but in Oxford, I, at least, am known by my face."

 Robert Robinson's Landscape with Dead Dons contains a scene set in Parson's Pleasure.
 Edmund Crispin's first Gervase Fen novel, 'The Moving Toyshop,' puts the climax of a riotous chase at the entrance to Parson's Pleasure.

 Anthony Gibbs's autobiography In My Time (UK, c.
 1969) / In My Own Good Time (US, 1970) describes the author's regular visits to Parson's Pleasure, "the most enchanting spot in Oxford", during his time as an undergraduate.
 He writes that it was usual for one punt per afternoon to pass, in which two girls "scarlet-faced and staring straight before them, would meander by.
 They did it on purpose, of course.
 No one paid them the slightest attention.
 Absolute disdain was the code of behavior."

 In 1996, the Oxford University Beer Appreciation Society commissioned a local brewery to produce a barley wine called "Parson's Pleasure Ale".
 There also exists a bell-ringing method named Parson's Pleasure Surprise Maximus, which was rung for the first time in September 2010 by a band of ringers composed of former members of the University of Oxford.

 A similar area existed nearby for clothed female bathers, named Dame's Delight.
 This was closed prior to the closure of Parson's Pleasure.

+In the summer of 2026, the bathing spot was covered with a bloom of duckweed, which limited bathing.